19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (3) In this section, “requisite amount” means the amount as directed by the Minister under section 13(6).

-### Provisions relating to moneys transferred or paid to parent’s, grandparent’s, spouse’s or sibling’s retirement account on death
+### Provisions relating to moneys transferred or paid to parent’s, grandparent’s, spouse’s or sibling’s retirement account on death or withdrawal under section 15(2)(b) or (c)

-19\.—(1) Any moneys —

-(a) transferred by a member to his parent’s, grandparent’s, spouse’s or sibling’s retirement account under section 18(1)(a) or (2)(a); or
+19\.—(1) Any moneys transferred by a member to his parent’s, grandparent’s, spouse’s or sibling’s retirement account under section 18(1)(a) or (2)(a) —

-(b) paid by any person into his parent’s, grandparent’s, spouse’s or sibling’s retirement account under section 18(1)(b) or (2)(b),

-shall be deemed to be contributions for the purposes of this Act, and shall not form part of the moneys payable out of the Fund on the death of the parent, grandparent, spouse or sibling, as the case may be.
+(a) shall not form part of the moneys payable out of the Fund on the death of the parent, grandparent, spouse or sibling, as the case may be; and

+(b) shall not be withdrawn from the Fund by the parent, grandparent, spouse or sibling, as the case may be, under section 15(2)(b) or (c).

-(2) Subject to subsections (3) and (4), on the death of the parent, grandparent, spouse or sibling, the moneys transferred or paid under section 18(1) or (2), or the balance thereof, shall be credited to the account from which it was transferred or to the account of the person who made the payment, as the case may be.
+(2) Except as otherwise provided by subsections (3) and (4), the moneys transferred under section 18(1)(a) or (2)(a), or the balance thereof, shall be credited to the account from which it was transferred upon —

+(a) the death of the parent, grandparent, spouse or sibling; or

+(b) the withdrawal of any sum from the Fund by the parent, grandparent, spouse or sibling under section 15(2)(b) or (c).

-(3) Where any moneys transferred or paid by a member to the retirement account of his parent, grandparent, spouse or sibling under section 18(1) or (2) are transferred or paid to any person under section 27B —
+(3) Where any moneys transferred by a member to the retirement account of his parent, grandparent, spouse or sibling under section 18(1)(a) or (2)(a) are transferred or paid by the Board to any person under section 27B —

 (a) subsection (2) shall not apply to those moneys; and

-(b) the person to whom those moneys have been transferred or paid under section 27B shall be entitled to retain those moneys on the death of the parent, grandparent, spouse or sibling, as the case may be.
+(b) the person to whom those moneys have been transferred or paid by the Board under section 27B shall be entitled to retain those moneys.

-(4) Where the Board has received notice, in accordance with any regulations made under section 77(1), that any moneys transferred or paid by a member to the retirement account of his parent, grandparent, spouse or sibling under section 18(1) or (2) are to be transferred or paid to any person under section 27B, and the Board has not, at the time of receipt of the notice, credited those moneys to the account of the member under subsection (2) —
+(4) Where the Board receives notice, in accordance with any regulations made under section 77(1), that any moneys transferred by a member to the retirement account of his parent, grandparent, spouse or sibling under section 18(1)(a) or (2)(a) are to be transferred or paid by the Board to any person under section 27B, and the Board has not, at the time it receives the notice, credited those moneys to the account of the member under subsection (2) —

 (a) subsection (2) shall not apply to those moneys; and

 (b) the person to whom those moneys are to be transferred or paid under section 27B shall be entitled to those moneys.

+(5) Any moneys paid by a person before 1st November 2008 to his parent’s, grandparent’s, spouse’s or sibling’s retirement account under section 18(1)(b) or (2)(b) as in force immediately before that date shall not form part of the moneys payable out of the Fund on the death of the parent, grandparent, spouse or sibling, as the case may be.

+(6) Except as otherwise provided by subsections (7) and (8), the moneys paid under section 18(1)(b) or (2)(b) as in force immediately before 1st November 2008, or the balance thereof, shall be credited to the account of the person who made the payment upon the death of the parent, grandparent, spouse or sibling.

+(7) Where any moneys paid by a person before 1st November 2008 to the retirement account of his parent, grandparent, spouse or sibling under section 18(1)(b) or (2)(b) as in force immediately before that date are transferred or paid by the Board to any person under section 27B —

+(a) subsection (6) shall not apply to those moneys; and

+(b) the person to whom those moneys have been transferred or paid by the Board under section 27B shall be entitled to retain those moneys.

+(8) Where the Board receives notice, in accordance with any regulations made under section 77(1), that any moneys paid by a person before 1st November 2008 to the retirement account of his parent, grandparent, spouse or sibling under section 18(1)(b) or (2)(b) as in force immediately before that date are to be transferred or paid by the Board to any person under section 27B, and the Board has not, at the time it receives the notice, credited those moneys to the account of the member under subsection (6) —

+(a) subsection (6) shall not apply to those moneys; and

+(b) the person to whom those moneys are to be transferred or paid under section 27B shall be entitled to those moneys.

+[25/2008 wef 01/11/2008]

-### Provisions relating to moneys transferred or paid to spouse’s or sibling’s special account on death
+### Provisions relating to moneys transferred or paid to spouse’s or sibling’s special account on death or withdrawal under section 15(2)(b) or (c)

-19A\.—(1) Any moneys —

-(a) transferred by a member to his spouse’s or sibling’s special account under section 18(3)(a); or
+19A\.—(1) Any moneys transferred by a member to his spouse’s or sibling’s special account under section 18(3)(a) —

-(b) paid by any person into his spouse’s or sibling’s special account under section 18(3)(b),

-shall be deemed to be contributions for the purposes of this Act, and shall not form part of the moneys payable out of the Fund on the death of the spouse or sibling, as the case may be.
+(a) shall not form part of the moneys payable out of the Fund on the death of the spouse or sibling, as the case may be; and

+[18/2009 wef 20/08/2009]

+(b) shall not be withdrawn from the Fund by the spouse or sibling, as the case may be, under section 15(2)(b) or (c).

+[18/2009 wef 20/08/2009]

+[18/2009 wef 20/08/2009]

-(2) Subject to subsections (3) and (4), on the death of the spouse or sibling, the moneys transferred or paid under section 18(3), or the balance thereof, shall be credited to the account from which it was transferred or to the account of the person who made the payment, as the case may be.
+(2) Except as otherwise provided by subsections (3) and (4), the moneys transferred under section 18(3)(a), or the balance thereof, shall be credited to the account from which it was transferred upon —

+(a) the death of the spouse or sibling; or

+[18/2009 wef 20/08/2009]

+(b) the withdrawal of any sum from the Fund by the spouse or sibling under section 15(2)(b) or (c).

+[18/2009 wef 20/08/2009]

-(3) Where any moneys transferred or paid by a member to the special account of his spouse or sibling under section 18(3) are transferred or paid to any person under section 27B —
+(3) Where any moneys transferred by a member to the special account of his spouse or sibling under section 18(3)(a) are transferred or paid by the Board to any person under section 27B —

 (a) subsection (2) shall not apply to those moneys; and

-(b) the person to whom those moneys have been transferred or paid under section 27B shall be entitled to retain those moneys on the death of the spouse or sibling, as the case may be.
+(b) the person to whom those moneys have been transferred or paid by the Board under section 27B shall be entitled to retain those moneys.

+[18/2009 wef 20/08/2009]

-(4) Where the Board has received notice, in accordance with any regulations made under section 77(1), that any moneys transferred or paid by a member to the special account of his spouse or sibling under section 18(3) are to be transferred or paid to any person under section 27B, and the Board has not, at the time of receipt of the notice, credited those moneys to the account of the member under subsection (2) —
+(4) Where the Board receives notice, in accordance with any regulations made under section 77(1), that any moneys transferred by a member to the special account of his spouse or sibling under section 18(3)(a) are to be transferred or paid by the Board to any person under section 27B, and the Board has not, at the time it receives the notice, credited those moneys to the account of the member under subsection (2) —

 (a) subsection (2) shall not apply to those moneys; and

+(b) the person to whom those moneys are to be transferred or paid under section 27B shall be entitled to those moneys.

+[18/2009 wef 20/08/2009]

+(5) Any moneys paid by a person before 1st November 2008 to his spouse’s or sibling’s special account under section 18(3)(b) as in force immediately before that date shall not form part of the moneys payable out of the Fund on the death of the spouse or sibling, as the case may be.

+(6) Except as otherwise provided by subsections (7) and (8), the moneys paid under section 18(3)(b) as in force immediately before 1st November 2008, or the balance thereof, shall be credited to the account of the person who made the payment upon the death of the spouse or sibling.

+(7) Where any moneys paid by a person before 1st November 2008 to the special account of his spouse or sibling under section 18(3)(b) as in force immediately before that date are transferred or paid by the Board to any person under section 27B —

+(a) subsection (6) shall not apply to those moneys; and

+(b) the person to whom those moneys have been transferred or paid by the Board under section 27B shall be entitled to retain those moneys.

+(8) Where the Board receives notice, in accordance with any regulations made under section 77(1), that any moneys paid by a person before 1st November 2008 to the special account of his spouse or sibling under section 18(3)(b) as in force immediately before that date are to be transferred or paid by the Board to any person under section 27B, and the Board has not, at the time it receives the notice, credited those moneys to the account of the member under subsection (6) —

+(a) subsection (6) shall not apply to those moneys; and

 (b) the person to whom those moneys are to be transferred or paid under section 27B shall be entitled to those moneys.